lili-ffxi/FFXI-Addons/tellapart/README.md

 Apart from the above, it should work anywhere, even instanced zones.
 It's pretty sturdy.

-There's no commands available.
 Load it and it's on, unload it and it's off.
+One command available:
+_//ta mask_: removes the appended letters from the current target's name when using the <t> pronoun in chat.
+Enabled by default.